 Common grant assurance violations include, but are not limited to disputes involving the following:

-Grant Assurance 19 prohibits an airport from operating, maintaining, causing or permitting any of its facilities, including airport-owned hangars, from being used for non-aeronautical purposes.
+Grant Assurance 19 prohibits airport sponsors from operating, maintaining, causing or permitting any of its facilities, including airport-owned hangars, from being used for non-aeronautical purposes.

-Grant Assurance 22 prohibits airports from discriminating against particular types, kinds and/or classes of aircraft use.
-This means an airport cannot have rules favoring business jets over single engine pistons or helicopters, etc.
+Grant Assurance 22 prohibits airport sponsors from discriminating against particular types, kinds and/or classes of aircraft use.
+This means an airports cannot implement rules, policies and/or fees favoring business jets over single engine piston aircraft and vice versa.